“Marines in Flight”

 - A student/artist questionnaire about their artwork.
 These questions should be completed by the student.
 Answers can be clearly handwritten or typed on the page provided or students are free to answer the questions on a different page.
 The answers should be given to a parent or teacher for submission.

 - An online submission form.
-This form and the information requested should be filled out by a parent/guardian or teacher.
+This form and the information requested should be completed and submitted by a parent/guardian or teacher.
 The student/artist questionnaire referenced above should be attached along with a photo of the artwork.